grunkgrunk/findbolig-api/README.md

 ## How to use

-First you need to download findbolig-api.py and put it in inside your working directory.
+First you need to download findbolig.py and put it in inside your working directory.
 Now you can import:

     import findbolig as fb

 Now you can use the module to login to your findbolig account and extract the contents of www.findbolig.nu.

     session = fb.login(username, password)
-    extracted = fb.extract(session)
+    extracted = fb.extract(session, verbose=False)

+The extracted function takes very long to complete.
+If you are afraid that the program does not work because nothing happens after the extract function is called, you can just pass true to the second parameter of the function.
+This will make the function print some info whenever it retrieves ranks from the site.
 The "extracted" variable now holds a list of dictionaries in the form:

     [{
         'Adresse': 'Lundtoftegade',